 Laying the Floor Boards

 The floor boards were cut from 1/16" thick stock 3" wide and 24'' long.
 The floors in the full size house are made from different kinds of wood.
 Oak was used in the living rooms and first floor hall, Douglas fir in the kitchen, birds eye maple in the dining room and library and random width white pine in the second floor rooms.
-The miniature flooring was cut from the same kinds of wood with the exception of the oak floors in the matching living rooms.
-Since we could not find oak with a fine enough grain to be in scale, a very fine grain beech wood was substituted.
+The miniature flooring was cut from the same kinds of wood with the exception of the oak floors in the two matching living rooms.
+Since we could not find oak with a fine enough grain to be in scale, a very fine grain beech wood was substituted and then stained to look like oak.

-The cut floor boards were then stained with dilute solution of artist transparent water color paint rather than acrylic paint.
-Raw sienna or yellow ochre was used for a yellow pigment, burnt Sienna was used for a red pigment, raw unber, burnt umber and Van Dyke brown for a brownish pigments and finally lamp black.
+The cut floor boards were stained with dilutes solutions of artist transparent water color paint rather than acrylic paint.
+Raw sienna or yellow ochre was used for a yellow pigment, burnt Sienna was used for a red pigment, raw unber, burnt umber and Van Dyke brown for the brownish pigments and finally lamp black.

 Click on photograph to enlarge

 This is the floor in one of the living rooms.
-Because the floor is very old, there are places where the boards do not fit exactly and we assembled the miniature floors to reflect those irregularities.
+Because the floor is very old, and the fact that the oak was installed over the original random pine flooring, there are places where the boards do not fit exactly and we assembled the miniature floors to reflect those irregularities.

 The kitchen floor is Douglas fir.
 The reddish highlights were stained to match the true color of the original in which some boards are quite a lot darker than others.